lilys012/lilys012.github.io/index.md

 Hello!
 I am a senior student at Seoul National University.

-My research focuses on NLP, where I am mainly interested in language models that adapt well to new scenarios and acquire meaningful knowledge.
+My research focuses on NLP, where I am interested in making language models better utilize dynamic information and acquire meaningful knowledge.
 Current areas of interest include:

 <ul style="margin-bottom:14px;padding-left:20px;">
-  <li><b>Retrieval-Augmented Generation</b>: Leveraging external documents to provide factual and contextually grounded responses.</li>
-  <li><b>Human-LM Interaction</b>: Enabling language models to learn from and tailor to human interaction.</li>
-  <li><b>LLM Understanding</b>: Understanding the capabilities of current large language models (e.g., in-context learning, factuality).</li>
+<li><b>Knowledgeable LMs</b>: How do LMs store parametric knowledge?
+How to incorporate external information through retrieval-augmented generation?</li>
+<li><b>Interactive LMs</b>: How can LMs learn from and adapt to individual preferences?
+How can LM agents anticipate user needs and take proactive actions?</li>
 </ul>

-I am a Ph.D Applicant for 2025 Fall!
+I am a Ph.D Applicant for 2025 Fall! <a href="assets/pdf/cv.pdf"><b>Here</b></a> you can find my CV.

 <hr>